Home › Bulk QR Generator › QR Codes for Restaurants

 Last updated: May 2026 · → Open the free generator

 A restaurant with 20 tables needs 20 different QR codes — one per table — so the ordering system knows where the order came from.
 Creating them one at a time takes the better part of an hour.
-Creating them from a CSV file takes under two minutes.
-This guide explains the full workflow: building your menu URL structure, generating all table codes at once using BatchPrintGTIN's free bulk generator, and printing them on durable laminated cards that survive daily service.
+Creating them from a CSV takes under two minutes.
+This guide covers the full workflow: building your menu URL structure, generating all table codes at once using BatchPrintGTIN's free bulk generator, and printing on durable laminated cards that survive daily service.

 Why Each Table Needs Its Own QR Code